RobotLocomotion/drake/tools/workspace/vtk/README.md

 many items to be rebuilt.
 Avoid rebuilding more of drake than you need to by only testing / running the specific target that you need to.
 The rest of drake that depends on VTK will not be rebuilt.

-## `drake_visualizer`

-During the upgrade to VTK-9, the `tools/workspace/drake_visualizer` folder was updated to build VTK-8 from source.
-Its `Dockerfile` and related infrastructure is closely related to the infrastructure found in this folder, but will become irrelevant when `drake_visualizer` support is dropped.
-Previously the `drake_visualizer` build would consume the same `vtk*.tar.gz` archive that drake used in its build for VTK-8.
-As a result, it would contain libraries looking for eventual linker references to VTK-8 libraries that would come together at the end of build or install.
-The VTK-9 update required keeping VTK-8 available for `drake_visualizer`, which meant that

-1. The `drake_visualizer` build needed to build VTK-8 internally and bundle it.
-2. Both VTK-8 and VTK-9 are installed side-by-side with drake.

-Where (2) is concerned, the special cases in

-- `tools/install/bazel/drake.BUILD.bazel`
-- `tools/install/installer.py`

-for VTK-8 or "director" (what `drake_visualizer` uses) specific libraries should be removed.

-As part of the testing process for the VTK-9 upgrade, given the side-by-side VTK-8 and VTK-9 install, it was required to include in the testing process `rm -rf ${prefix} && bazel run //:install -- ${prefix}`, where `${prefix}` is any temporary directory to install cleanly upon.
-Then make sure that you can run `${prefix}/bin/drake-visualizer` (to validate that the `LD_LIBRARY_PATH`, rpath, and `PYTHONPATH` manipulations work correctly) in addition to validating that `bazel run //tools:drake_visualizer` works.